syncfusion-content/extension-docs/Extension/Syncfusion-Troubleshooter/Syncfusion-Troubleshooter.md

 1. Multiple versions of Syncfusion NuGet Packages are installed.

-2. Installed Syncfusion NuGet package’s framework version is differing from the project’s .NET framework version.
+2. Installed Syncfusion NuGet package’s Framework version is differing from the project’s .NET Framework version.

 3. Dependent NuGet package of the installed Syncfusion NuGet packages is missing.